v4rshi/v4rshi.github.io/sentiment_analysis.md

 ## Key Focus Areas

 ### Data Ingestion
-- Process of gathering musical history data from Spotify.
+- **Overview**: Gathered historical musical data from Spotify using the Spotify API.
-- Steps taken to remove duplicate songs.
+- **Steps Taken**:
+  - Collected personal listening history, including track metadata (name, artist, album, duration).
-- Tools and libraries utilized for data ingestion.
+  - Filtered and removed duplicate songs to ensure data integrity.
+- **Tools Used**:
+  - **Libraries**: `spotipy` (for Spotify API interaction), `pandas` (for data manipulation), and `numpy` (for numerical operations).
+  - **Method**: Deduplication was handled using pandas' `drop_duplicates()` method.

 ### Lyrics Fetching
-- Utilizing the Genius API to fetch lyrics based on track names and artists.
+- **Approach**: Fetched song lyrics via the Genius API by matching track names and artist information.
-- Discussion of challenges faced, such as API rate limits and slow response times.
+- **Challenges**:
+  - Faced API rate limits, which required batching requests.
+  - Some API responses were slow or incomplete, leading to missing lyrics.

 ### Data Cleaning
-- Cleaning lyrics using regex patterns.
-- Rationale behind chosen formatting with examples of raw vs. cleaned lyrics.
+- **Method**: Used regular expressions (regex) to clean up the fetched lyrics, removing unwanted characters and formatting anomalies (e.g., brackets, newlines, special symbols).
+- **Example**:
+  - **Raw**: "[Verse 1] I’m walking on sunshine!
+(Yeah, yeah)"
+  - **Cleaned**: "I'm walking on sunshine"
+- This cleaning process was essential to prepare the lyrics for sentiment analysis.

 ### Data Storage
-- Format of the saved data (CSV) and its structure (columns, data types).
+- **Format**: Data was stored in CSV files with the following columns:
+  - Track Name (string)
+  - Artist (string)
+  - Album (string)
+  - Duration (int)
+  - Lyrics (string)
+  - Sentiment (string)
-- Importance of organized data for subsequent analysis.
+- **Importance**: Organized, structured data allowed for seamless integration with machine learning models and simplified future analysis.

 ### Sentiment Analysis
-- Implementing a pre-trained model from Hugging Face to run sentiment analysis using PyTorch.
+- **Implementation**: Utilized a pre-trained transformer model from Hugging Face (like `distilbert-base-uncased`) with PyTorch for sentiment analysis.
-- Explanation of the results obtained from the analysis.
+- **Results**: Classified song lyrics into sentiment categories (positive, negative, neutral), forming the basis for the mood-based recommendation system.

 ### Recommendation System
-- Building a dynamic recommendation system using sentiment as a feature.
+- **Concept**: Built a dynamic recommendation engine where users pick a mood, and the system recommends songs based on historical sentiment analysis of lyrics.
-- How user-selected sentiment leads to song recommendations and overview of the algorithm used to generate new recommendations.
+- **Algorithm**: Employed a combination of collaborative filtering and sentiment-based recommendations, factoring in user preferences and the emotional tone of songs.

 ### Interactive HTML Page
+- **Design**:
-- Creating a user-friendly HTML page where users can select an emotion.
+  - Created an intuitive HTML page where users can select an emotion from a list.
-- Overview of the HTML page functionality and how users can interact with it.
-- Features of the carousel displaying songs, album art, previews, and links to Spotify based on historical data.
+  - Users are presented with a carousel of song recommendations featuring album art, a preview of the song, and links to listen on Spotify.
+- **Functionality**:
+  - The page dynamically generates recommendations based on user sentiment input, enhancing the user experience with personalized music choices.

-### UX Considerations for Carousel Design:
+### UX Considerations for Carousel Design
-- Ensuring intuitive navigation and accessibility for all users.
+- Focused on intuitive navigation and accessibility.
-- Designing an engaging and visually appealing layout to enhance user interaction.
-- Providing clear feedback on user actions, such as song selection and emotional response.
+- Ensured a visually appealing, engaging layout for users.
+- Provided clear feedback when users select an emotion or interact with the carousel.

-I am still working out the kinks, but in the mean-time, I developed a mood-based recommendation system prototype - check it out!
+**Prototype Available**: Check out the mood-based recommendation system prototype [here]!

--
+---

-## Next Steps
+### Next Steps
-- Discuss potential future improvements and extensions to the project, such as enhancing the recommendation algorithm or refining the user interface.
+- **Improvements**:
+  - Fine-tune the recommendation algorithm for better accuracy.
+  - Enhance the UI/UX to improve user engagement and interactivity.

 ### Applications of the Analysis
-- Explore how sentiment analysis can enhance user experience on music platforms through personalized recommendations.
+- **Impact**: Sentiment analysis can enhance user experience on music platforms by offering personalized recommendations based on emotional tone, mood, or preferences.

 ### Ethical Considerations
+- Discuss potential privacy concerns regarding user data collection.
-- Highlight any ethical concerns related to data privacy and the implications of using sentiment analysis in recommendations.
+- Evaluate the ethical implications of using sentiment analysis in music recommendations.

-### Feedback
-- We welcome your thoughts and feedback!
-Feel free to reach out with questions or comments.
+---

-### References
+### Refrences:
-*coming soon*

 <link href='https://fonts.googleapis.com/css?family=Bagel Fat One' rel='stylesheet'>

 <style>